Part of the complete guide to understanding addiction

 Methamphetamine (or meth) is an illegal and highly addictive stimulant that affects the central nervous system (CNS) of the body.
-In addition to “meth”, it is commonly known as crystal, ice, crank, speed, Tina, tweak, chalk, and blue.
+Other names for meth include:

-Meth is an aphrodisiac and is used for the sudden euphoria it induces.
+Meth is an aphrodisiac used for the sudden euphoria it induces.
 It has a crystal or glass-like physical appearance.
-A weaker form of the drug, called amphetamine, treats symptoms of ADHD, narcolepsy, and weight loss.
+A weaker form of the drug, often prescribed by medical professionals, is called amphetamine, and treats symptoms of ADHD, narcolepsy, and weight loss.

 Can You Overdose on Meth?

-Overdosing on meth is extremely possible depending on the amount of drug taken and the person’s medical and drug use history.
-Of the symptoms listed above, overdose is the most lethal risk of using the drug.
+Overdosing on meth is possible and depends on the amount of drug used and the person’s medical and drug use history.
+Overdose is the most lethal risk of using meth.

+Overdose on meth can be extremely dangerous and even deadly.
 When someone overdoses on meth, they require immediate medical attention.
 The most common effect of meth overdose which leads to death is uncontrolled heatstroke, which can cause organ failure without immediate medical intervention.
+Therefore, it is very important to be cautious when using this drug as meth overdose can be fatal.

 Meth Overdose Symptoms